elastic/kibana/x-pack/plugins/stack_alerts/public/alert_types/geo_containment/readme.md

 - Update time scope of data
   - Changing the refresh rate `Refresh every`: `4 seconds` keeps the layers updated and in particular shows the latest values obtained in the `Top hits` layer
-  - The time picker should be set to the default `15 minutes`, this is a good default but can be adusted up or down to see more or less data respectively
+  - The time picker should already be set to the default `15 minutes`, this is a good default but can be adjusted up or down to see more or less data respectively
 - General tips
     - Style layers with contrasting colors to clearly see each
     - Consider using icons for the `Top hits` vehicle movement layer
     - Consider adding tooltips to layers to better understand the data in your layers.
+    - Save your Map anytime you've made any layer adjustments